-Tarra Jackson is the author of the best selling book “Financial Fornication.”
+Tarra Jackson is the author of the best-selling book “Financial Fornication.”
 She is a financial coach that helps people get better relationships with their finances.

 Netivia Heard is the founder of MNH Financial Services.
 She’s also known as “The Frugal CrediTnista.”
-Her mission is to educate, empower and equip women and couples with the with the solutions they need to transform their finances for the better.
+Her mission is to educate, empower and equip women and couples with the solutions they need to transform their finances for the better.

 Check out 7 Tips for Dealing With Debt Collectors

 Patrice Washington is a personal finance expert.
 She’s been everywhere from Steve Harvey’s shows to Dr. Oz.
 Patrice is a number one selling author.
 She wants people to follow their purpose and not money.

 Patrice also has a podcast.
 Listen to The Redefining Wealth Podcast here.